CommunityFocus/CommunityFocus/.github/CONTRIBUTING.md

 ## Prerequisites

 Contributing to Community Focus doesn't require any prerequisites.
-Few resources that can help you get started with git, React and Typescript are listed below however, you can also reach out to us if you're struggling with anything and we'd be happy to guide you to the rght direction.
+Few resources that can help you get started with git, React and Typescript are listed below however, you can also reach out to us if you're struggling with anything and we'd be happy to guide you to the right direction.
 We expect you to use the resources and try and figure out issues on your own first as this is a learning opportunity.

 - [Git Book](https://git-scm.com/book/en/v2)
 - [Traversy Media React Crash Course](https://youtu.be/w7ejDZ8SWv8)